Fashion and Lifestyle Blogger

 Benefits

 Chicory can help keep heart diseases from happening.
-Flavonoids, potassium, and soluble fibre are all present in high amounts in chicory.
+Flavonoids, potassium, and soluble fiber are all present in high amounts in chicory.
 These things help keep the walls of blood vessels healthy and stop cholesterol from being absorbed in the intestines.
 They also help lower blood pressure.

 Stress and anxiety can be eased with chicory.
 The vegetable has properties that help calm the nervous system and make it less sensitive to stress.

 Chicory can help stop constipation and other problems with digestion.
-The vegetables have a lot of fibre, which makes it easier to go to the bathroom.
+The vegetables have a lot of fiber, which makes it easier to go to the bathroom.
 Chicory also lowers the amount of acid in the stomach, which can help with heartburn, reflux, and indigestion.

 Chicory can stop diseases that cause inflammation.
 Chicory roots can stop inflammation, which might be because they stop different cytokines from doing their job, have antioxidant properties, and get rid of free radicals.